MRKonrad/tomato/README.md

 # TOMATO

-A library to calculate parametric maps in MRI.
+TOMATO (Total Mapping Toolbox) is a C++ library for the calculation of parametric maps in cardiac magnetic resonance imaging (MRI).
+As an open source project, TOMATO allows transparent and standardized cardiac longitudinal relaxation time (T1) mapping in clinical applications.
+With C++ implementation, TOMATO can easily interface and translate between research software environments like MATLAB, and commercial vendors’ closed-source C++ environments on scanners as well as post-processing software.
+To complement the core library implementation, a ready-to-use command line tool has been provided.

 It contains ShMOLLI implementation as in [this article](https://jcmr-online.biomedcentral.com/articles/10.1186/1532-429X-12-69).

+*   **Code documentation** in doxygen can be found [here](https://mrkonrad.github.io/tomato/html/md__r_e_a_d_m_e.html).
 *   **Github** repository can be found [here](https://github.com/MRKonrad/tomato).
-*   **Documentation** in doxygen can be found [here](https://mrkonrad.github.io/tomato/html).

 | System                                    |     Status                                                         |
 |-------------------------------------------|:------------------------------------------------------------------:|